Last updated 2026-03-08

 Industry average net margin: ~6% | Average annual growth: ~3%

-Where your restaurant (full service) falls within the 1.5x to 3.5x SDE range depends on five food & beverage-specific factors that buyers evaluate during due diligence.
+Where your restaurant falls within the 1.5x to 3.5x SDE range depends on a handful of restaurant-specific factors that buyers evaluate during due diligence.
 Strengthening these areas before listing can materially increase your sale price.
 When you run a valuation with your actual financials, our calculator adjusts the baseline multiple based on exactly these factors.

 1